Golden-Ratio-Analytic-Services/SaferDrivesMexico/README.md

 <h3 align="center">Description</h3>
 **Application Name** is meant to allow users to avoid high risk zones traveling within and through Mexico.

-- Leaflet map for visualizing your low risk route.
+- Leaflet map for visualizing your low risk route, using - insert here -
 - Feature 2 with relate related skill or technological value
 - Scrapes -twitter/facebook/etc/generic - in order to determine high risk zones based on key phrases in (database types) using (insert tool here).
 - User's enter their start and end destination, travel method and the application provides a route that includes risk weighted routing options.